vayerx/shadowgrounds/README.md

 SHADOWGROUNDS
 =============

-SHADOWGROUNDS is an epic action experience combining modern technology with addictive playability.
+**Shadowgrounds** is an epic fight between human and aliens.

 * Devastating weapons and extensive weapon upgrades
 * Realistic lighting effects
 * 11 exciting missions taking place on various battlegrounds
 * Thrilling sound effects and acclaimed soundtrack
 * Old-school attitude, modern graphics (including the awesome flamethrower!)

+**Shadowgrounds Survivor** is a story of three survivors who join forces with the last remaining human resistance in the heated battle against the ongoing alien onslaught.

 Notes